deckhouse/virtualization/docs/INSTALL.md

 ## Hardware and software requirements

-Hardware requirements for the virtualization module match the requirements for the [Deckhouse Kubernetes Platform](https://deckhouse.io/products/kubernetes-platform/gs/), with an additional requirement: CPU virtualization support on the hosts where virtual machines will be launched.
+Hardware requirements for the virtualization module match the requirements for the [Deckhouse Kubernetes Platform](/products/kubernetes-platform/guides/production.html#resource-requirements), with an additional requirement: CPU virtualization support on the hosts where virtual machines will be launched.

 ### Additional requirements for virtualization support

 On all cluster nodes where virtual machines are planned to be launched, hardware virtualization support must be provided:

-- Processor: Support for Intel-VT (VMX) or AMD-V (SVM) instructions;
+- CPU: Support for Intel-VT (VMX) or AMD-V (SVM) instructions.
 - BIOS/UEFI: Hardware virtualization support enabled in the BIOS/UEFI settings.

 {{< alert level="warning" >}}